Questions we answer in this guide:

 Driving while disqualified is a separate offence and, if caught, will result in immediate arrest and a court appearance.
 At the very least, the court will extend your disqualification and issue a fine.

 The penalties are the same as above: up to 6 months imprisonment, a £5,000 fine and 6 penalty points, with the offence remaining on your driving record for 4 years.

 Again, if you’ve been disqualified, there’s no way you can have any insurance, so penalties may be imposed for that too.

-And if you’re convicted of causing death by careless or dangerous driving while unlicensed and disqualified, the penalties will increase further.
-Offenders face up to 2 years imprisonment and/or an unlimited fine and a driving ban of at least 1 year.
+And if you’re convicted of causing death by driving while unlicensed or disqualified the penalties will increase further.
+Offenders face up to 2 years imprisonment and/or a fine of up to £5,000.

 Is there a valid defence against either of these offences?

 There's little in the way of defence available to motorists facing these types of charges.
 The courts may take some mitigating circumstances into account or look more favourably on someone who admits their guilt earlier on in proceedings, but you should seek legal advice immediately if you've been summoned to court, particularly if you plan on pleading not guilty.